alpenlabs/Technical-Whitepaper/README.md

 ### **4.2.5 L2 State Update**

-L2 state update transaction is broadcasted by the L2 Rollup System to propose a new L2 State Root.
+The L2 state update transaction is broadcast by the L2 Rollup System to propose a new L2 State Root.
 It includes all withdrawals requested by users in L2.
 The transaction structure of an L2 state update transaction is shown in Figure 13.

 <p align="center">
 <img src="figures/13.png" width="600"/>